quantumlib/Cirq/docs/tutorial.md

 ```
 Here we see that we've created a bunch of `GridQubit`s.
 `GridQubit`s implement the `QubitId` class, which just means
-that they are equatable and hashable. `GridQubit`s in addition
+that they are equatable and hashable. `QubitId` has an abstract `_comparison_key` method that must be implemented by child types in order to ensure there's a reasonable sorting order for diagrams and that this matches what happens when `sorted(qubits)` is called.`GridQubit`s in addition
 have a row and column, indicating their position on a grid.

 Now that we have some qubits, let us construct a `Circuit` on these qubits.